Risk-Based Monitoring, What is It?

 Pitfall #2.
 Risk evaluation is not objective.
 This may happen if a human factor is involved in risk evaluation.

 Pitfall #3.
 Risk evaluation is biased.
 Bias is when an interested party is involved in the evaluation.
 In the economic science, this is called an “agency problem”.

 Pitfall #4.
 Risk evaluation becomes outdated.
 The risk landscape changes during a trial.

 Pitfall #6.
 Sites ignore RBM and do not improve.
-Today sites are hardly involved in the RBM initiative is critical to its success.
+Engaging and involving sites in the RBM initiative is critical to its success.

 Pitfall #7.
 Monitoring team does not accept the new procedure.
-Why does this happen?
-Everybody has her/his own reasons; mostly it is scariness, lack of information and lack of involvement.
-Result – RBM stops working.
+Why does resistance happen?
+Change management is required to get the buy-in of all involved.
+Risk – RBM implementation discontinues.

 Learn more about Cyntegrity and our risk-based monitoring services.
 Do not hesitate to contact us for a free consultation.